gretazella/DRiFT/README.md

 ## Data

-The "data" folder contains a sample of raw data collected from reddit, the initial list of keywords retreived from policy documents, the selected subreddits, and a list of noisy keywords/phrases that were removed.
+The "data" folder contains a sample of raw data collected from Reddit, the initial list of keywords retreived from policy documents, the selected subreddits, and a list of noisy keywords/phrases that were removed.
 It also contains neonyms and retronyms with relative pmw frequencies on which the bigram analysis was performed.

 ## Scripts